STEIN ACADEMY: SCHOOL OF HEALTH, TECHNOLOGY & CAREER DEVELOPMENT

 Phlebotomy Technicians (Phlebotomists) are responsible for drawing blood used to perform various medical tests.

 Phlebotomists or Phlebotomy Technicians work in hospitals, physician offices, medical and diagnostic labs and in ambulatory healthcare services.

-No. You do not have to be nationally certified as Phlebotomy Technician to work in Maryland.
-Graduating from a State approved EKG/ECG approved program such as our program is all you need.
-However, we strongly suggest and highly recommend that our graduates become nationally certified just in case they transfer to another state where it is required, or find a potential employer who prefers someone who is nationally certified.
+No. You do not have to be nationally-certified as Phlebotomy Technician to work in Maryland.
+Graduating from a State-approved EKG/ECG program, such as our program, is all you need.
+However, we strongly suggest and highly recommend that our graduates become nationally-certified just in case they transfer to another state where it may be required, or find a potential employer who prefers someone who is nationally-certified.

 What do Pharmacy Technicians do?

 Pharmacy Technicians assist licensed pharmacists prepare prescription medications.
 They generally are responsible for receiving prescription requests, counting tablets and labeling bottles.
 In some facilities, they perform administrative functions such as answering phones, stocking shelves and operating cash registers.

 Pharmacy Technicians work in pharmacies.
 Many work at retail pharmacies while others work in pharmacies located in hospitals and healthcare centers.

 Do I have to be nationally-certified as a Pharmacy Technician?